tronprotocol/documentation/English_Documentation/TRON_Introduction/One_Page.md

 + Unique Consensus

 Under TRON’s improved POS consensus, several elected nodes, which share equal rights and deployed by global users themselves, cooperate to accomplish calculation tasks.
-High-performance, decentralized/distributed nodes are spontaneously chosen by TRX holders who prioritizes their own interest.
+High-performance, decentralized/distributed nodes are spontaneously chosen by TRON holders who have interest in individual and community prosperity and wealth.

 + Smart Contract with High Efficiency